Black-body radiation: Black body

 All normal (baryonic) matter emits electromagnetic radiation when it has a temperature above absolute zero.
 The radiation represents a conversion of a body's internal energy into electromagnetic energy, and is therefore called thermal radiation.
 It is a spontaneous process of radiative distribution of entropy.

 Conversely, all normal matter absorbs electromagnetic radiation to some degree.
 An object that absorbs all radiation falling on it, at all wavelengths, is called a black body.
 When a black body is at a uniform temperature, its emission has a characteristic frequency distribution that depends on the temperature.
-Its emission is called black-body radiation.
+Its emission is called blackbody radiation.

 The concept of the black body is an idealization, as perfect black bodies do not exist in nature.
 However, graphite and lamp black, with emissivities greater than 0.95, are good approximations to a black material.
-Experimentally, black-body radiation may be established best as the ultimately stable steady state equilibrium radiation in a cavity in a rigid body, at a uniform temperature, that is entirely opaque and is only partly reflective.
-A closed box with walls of graphite at a constant temperature with a small hole on one side produces a good approximation to ideal black-body radiation emanating from the opening.
+Experimentally, blackbody radiation may be established best as the ultimately stable steady state equilibrium radiation in a cavity in a rigid body, at a uniform temperature, that is entirely opaque and is only partly reflective.
+A closed box with walls of graphite at a constant temperature with a small hole on one side produces a good approximation to ideal blackbody radiation emanating from the opening.

-Black-body radiation has the unique absolutely stable distribution of radiative intensity that can persist in thermodynamic equilibrium in a cavity.
+Blackbody radiation has the unique absolutely stable distribution of radiative intensity that can persist in thermodynamic equilibrium in a cavity.
 In equilibrium, for each frequency, the intensity of radiation which is emitted and reflected from a body relative to other frequencies (that is, the net amount of radiation leaving its surface, called the spectral radiance) is determined solely by the equilibrium temperature and does not depend upon the shape, material or structure of the body.
 For a black body (a perfect absorber) there is no reflected radiation, and so the spectral radiance is entirely due to emission.
 In addition, a black body is a diffuse emitter (its emission is independent of direction).
-Consequently, black-body radiation may be viewed as the radiation from a black body at thermal equilibrium.

-Black-body radiation becomes a visible glow of light if the temperature of the object is high enough.
+Blackbody radiation becomes a visible glow of light if the temperature of the object is high enough.
 The Draper point is the temperature at which all solids glow a dim red, about 798 K. At 1000 K, a small opening in the wall of a large uniformly heated opaque-walled cavity (such as an oven), viewed from outside, looks red; at 6000 K, it looks white.
-No matter how the oven is constructed, or of what material, as long as it is built so that almost all light entering is absorbed by its walls, it will contain a good approximation to black-body radiation.
+No matter how the oven is constructed, or of what material, as long as it is built so that almost all light entering is absorbed by its walls, it will contain a good approximation to blackbody radiation.
 The spectrum, and therefore color, of the light that comes out will be a function of the cavity temperature alone.
-A graph of the amount of energy inside the oven per unit volume and per unit frequency interval plotted versus frequency is called the black-body curve.
+A graph of the spectral radiation intensity plotted versus frequency(or wavelength) is called the blackbody curve.
 Different curves are obtained by varying the temperature.